 - IP Australia has a competency based program for experienced examiners to undertake development to become Hearing Officers. - IP Australia has an ongoing development program called the Technical Examiner Learning Program (TELP) to aid all examination staff in maintaining their currency in technological developments.
 The TELP operates across all technology areas and includes in-house technical trainings sessions by experts in the field, attendance at conferences or visits to various companies in the relevant industries.
 Examiners' knowledge/technical needs are constantly monitored.
-Strategies to address these needs are formulated through this program. - IP Australia is committed to the ongoing professional development of its staff and offers a Professional Development Program.
-Activities include update/refresher courses in study and attendance at industry conferences, forums and the like. - IP Australia has established the IP Rights Technical Excellence Centre (IPTEC) a Learning and Development section which provides a single point of access to all IP Rights learning and development services.
-IPTEC The Learning and Development section delivers all aspects of job specific learning, including patents technical learning.
-Since July 2011, a number of courses were offered to patent examiners in searching (including essential steps; keywords and classification marks); and advanced searching techniques (including for nanotechnology applications).
-Further courses have been developed and run since July 2013 and include Advanced Furthers, EPOQUE training, Searching Masterclass, a Re-examination Online Module, IP Reform Training and Searching Non Patent Literature. - Apart from English, IP Australia has a policy of maintaining competencies in other languages.
+Strategies to address these needs are formulated through this program. - IP Australia is committed to the ongoing professional development of its staff and offers a number of Professional Development Programs, including Attorney, Industry and Portfolio placements, and Executive Shadowing.
+Other activities include update/refresher courses in study and attendance at industry conferences, forums and the like. - IP Australia has established the IP Rights Technical Excellence Centre (IPTEC) which provides a single point of access to all IP Rights learning and development services.
+IPTEC delivers all aspects of job specific learning, including patents technical learning.
+Since July 2011, a number of Ongoing courses are-were offered to patent examiners in searching (including essential steps; keywords and classification marks); and advanced searching techniques (including for nanotechnology applications),-Further courses have been developed and run since July 2013 and include Advanced Furthers, EPOQUE training, Searching Masterclass, a Re-examination Online Module, IP Reform Training and Searching Non Patent Literature.
+IPTEC continue to develop new courses as well as refine existing ones. - Apart from English, IP Australia has a policy of maintaining competencies in other languages.
 This currently includes translators in French, German, Japanese, Chinese, Russian, Spanish and Korean covering all the main technology areas. - IP Australia has a comprehensive Patent Manual of Practice and Procedure which has been in place for many years and is available electronically to staff.
 The Manual comprises 6 comprehensive volumes of practice and procedure.
-Volumes 1-3 (International; National; and Oppositions, Courts, Extensions & Disputes) are publicly available on the Internet. - IP Australia has implemented a series of PCT best practices, which have been incorporated into the Manual of Practice and Procedure; and the IPREP training.
+Volumes 1-43 (International; National; and Oppositions, Courts, Disputes and Extensions; Search-& Disputes) are publicly available on the Internet. - IP Australia has implemented a series of PCT best practices, which have been incorporated into the Manual of Practice and Procedure; and the IPREP training.
 These practices regularly undergo review.